 Before moving to the next entry, take a closer look at this planting.
 Do you notice the weeds starting to emerge?
 Apparently, the weed barrier was torn by sharp rocks or roots that the homeowner failed to remove prior to installation.
 Weeds, ever the opportunists, will be quick to exploit such openings.
 In a case like this, if the weeds aren't removed pretty soon, the whole enterprise will be put at risk.
 The weeds will spread quickly, causing further ruptures in the landscape fabric.

 02 of 09

-The adjective in the name, "creeping junipers" is sometimes a cause for concern when we hear it associated with a plant.
+The adjective in the name, "creeping junipers" is sometimes a cause for concern when you hear it associated with a plant.
 After all, who wants a garden thug that is going to creep into parts of your flower borders where it does not belong?
 But ground covers are different (by definition) from other plants in this respect.
-We want them to spread (within reason) and cover up a patch of ground; this is their raison d'etre, right?
+You want them to spread (within reason) and cover up a patch of ground; this is their raison d'etre, right?